When you buy a product through a link on our site, we may earn a commission. Learn More.

 A Survival Kit is Not a First-Aid Kit

 Though the two have some overlap, a survival kit is not the same thing as a first-aid kit.
-First aid kits assist when giving medical attention, but survival kits provide the tools to survive if stranded in the wilderness or elsewhere.
+First aid kits assist when giving medical attention—such as for sunburn or treating poison ivy—but survival kits provide the tools to survive if stranded in the wilderness or elsewhere.
 Be sure to purchase both to be fully prepared to an emergency situation.

 When comparing the size, purpose, and storage, it is easy to find which of all of these is the best survival kit: the Fortis EDC Emergency First Aid Survival Kit Molle Bag.